Humanities and Cognitive Sciences High School Summer Institute

 HumCog scholars, team leaders and faculty presenters, 2019

-The Humanities and Cognitive Sciences High School Summer Institute (HumCog) is an interdisciplinary, week-long summer day camp for advanced high school students to the explore correlations between brain sciences and the humanities through daily lectures, discussions, research exploration, and collaborative activities with OSU students and faculty across campus.
+The Humanities and Cognitive Sciences High School Summer Institute (HumCog) is an interdisciplinary, week-long summer day camp for advanced high school students to explore correlations between brain sciences and the humanities through daily lectures, discussions, research exploration, and collaborative activities with OSU students and faculty across campus.
 By the end of the week, students will have learned central aspects of just how the humanities and cognitive sciences can work together to help us understand how we imagine, artistically create, and materially transform the world in which we live.

 What is a team leader?